 From our data we know that 81.67% of Price Check reveals do not result in a visitor hovering their cursor over the widget.
 We also know that any instance of a visitor hovering over Price Check seems to have a positive conversion uplift.
 While there is some uplift when a visitor hovers over Price Check for 0-1 second, we do not believe this to be a meaningful interaction.
 We also saw that conversion uplift jumps and rises steadily from one second onwards.

-Clicking anywhere on Price Check (including Price Check displaying through Front Desk) after it has been visible for longer than five seconds
+Clicking anywhere on Price Check (including Price Check displaying through Chat) after it has been visible for longer than five seconds

 A click is much more tangible than a hover, and we have seen indications from previous analysis that when a visitor clicks on Price Check they have an increased conversion rate.